Bristol City F.C.: 21st century

-Gary Johnson (2005–2010)

-Johnson arrived in September 2005, making the move from Yeovil Town, with whom he had gained two promotions.
-Initial results were poor, but Johnson was soon able to recover the season and finish in a comfortable 9th place.

 In the 2006–07 season, Bristol City finally achieved the elusive promotion that had evaded them in their 8 years in the third tier.
-Promotion to the Championship was confirmed on the final day of the season with a 3–1 win against already relegated Rotherham United, securing the runners-up place in the division and resulting in automatic promotion and joyous scenes of celebration.
+Promotion to the Championship was confirmed on the final day of the season with a 3–1 win against already relegated Rotherham United, securing the runners-up place in the division and resulting in automatic promotion.

 After a good start in the Championship, City established themselves as real contenders, sitting in 3rd place at Christmas.
 By the start of March, City were top of the Championship, making an improbable second successive promotion a possibility.
 However, a poor run ended City's chances of an automatic promotion place but qualified for the play-offs with a 4th-place finish, their highest finish since 1980.
 City overcame Crystal Palace 4–2 on aggregate to progress to the play-off final at Wembley Stadium, where they were beaten 1–0 by Hull City.

 After a poor start in the first half of the 2008–09 season, City recovered after Christmas, peaking at 4th place in late February.
 After a lot of draws, the season eventually petered out and City finished the season in tenth place.
 The 2009–10 season saw some good results in the autumn, but heavy defeats by local rivals Cardiff City (0–6) and Doncaster Rovers (2–5) in early 2010 led to much dissatisfaction amongst fans, and Johnson left the club on 18 March 2010.
 Assistant manager Keith Millen took charge as caretaker manager, and led a series of good results, resulting in a second successive tenth-place finish.

-Succession of managers and steady decline (2010–2013)

 Steve Coppell became manager in 2010 but resigned after just two matches.
 Longtime assistant manager Keith Millen was announced as Coppell's successor and City fell to a 15th-place finish in 2010–11.
 After a poor start to the 2011–12 season, Millen left the club in October 2011.

 Derek McInnes was appointed next, but after a promising start, City fell into the relegation zone, eventually surviving in 20th place, their worst since promotion in 2007.
 This steady decline would continue and after a poor start to the 2012–13 season, McInnes was sacked in January 2013 with City bottom of the Championship.
 He was replaced by Sean O'Driscoll, the club's fifth head coach in three years, but City were relegated to League One after six seasons in the Championship.
 O'Driscoll left with the team 22nd in League One.